Cosmote TV

 Cosmote TV Satellite broadcasts on Ku band from Eutelsat 9B at 9.0°E featuring DVB-S2 -8PSK/MPEG-4 technology.
 In June 2012 OTE TV had 76,345 subscribers.
 In July 2017, after more than five years of operation, it was announced that the package has reached 510,000 subscribers.
 By the end of March 2021 Cosmote TV had 578.000 subscribers making it the market leader in TV services.

+The OTT platform can be used on Windows and Linux operating systems (via web browser), Android & iOS mobile devices, Android TV boxes, LG, Samsung & Sony TVs.
+Cosmote also provides an Android TV powered box with a dedicated Cosmote TV shortcut.

 History

 In 1999, it was announced that television station Alpha TV was considering a co-operation with ERT and Greek Telecommunications giant OTE to launch a digital platform.
 Despite such plans being approved by the management boards of the said companies in February 2000, they were abandoned in September of the same year, as soon as OTE, which had launched a package of channels through Hotbird, left the project.
-Alpha TV and ERT would separately proceed with the launch of platforms Alpha Digital and ERT Digital; they ended up shutting down due to financial difficulties and low amounts of subscribers.
+Alpha TV and ERT would separately proceed with the launch of platforms Alpha Digital and ERT Digital; they ended up shutting down due to financial difficulties and limited subscriber base.
 The said package would continue transmitting, featuring international themed channels, which were gradually replaced with Greek local ones.

-In 2009, OTE launched an IPTV service called Conn-x-TV.
-It was initially available in Athens, Thessaloniki, Patras, Larisa, and Iraklion, it is available in most of Greece.
+In 2009, OTE launched the service as Conn-x-TV and was initially available within Athens, Thessaloniki, Larissa, Patras & Heraklion.
+Eventually it rolled out to more cities.

 In October 2011, Conn-x TV was re-branded as OTE TV via Conn-x.
 At the same time, OTE launched their long-anticipated satellite service known as OTE TV via Satellite.
 Both services operate under the OTE TV brand and contain the same logo.

 In March 2012, OTE TV had 63,497 subscribers.
 OTE decided to reorganise the tv unit and a new commercial directorate was created aiming to commercially push the tv service to OTE and non OTE broadband customers by enhancing the quality of the content offered, creating new tv packs with OTE branded channel and focusing on a new hybrid service using satellite for linear transmission and broadband for on demand content.
 By the end of June 2012, reports say that the subscribers of OTE TV, both satellite and IP customers, had reached a total of 76,345.
 In November 2013, following a management restructuring OTE TV reached 230,000 subscribers, most of them using the satellite service.
 In August 2014, the number of OTE TV subscribers surpassed 300,000 customers.